-Freedom is relative — you are free from something.
+Freedom is relative – you are free from something.
 We say that man has no free will because in discussing divine sovereignty and human freedom, we are discussing the metaphysical relationship between God and man.
-To be specific, the question is the manner and extent that God exercises control over man's thoughts and actions.
-Thus in such a context, when we ask whether man has free will, we are asking whether man is free from God or from God's control in any sense.
-Since the biblical teaching is that God exercises constant and comprehensive control over all of man's thoughts and actions, the necessary conclusion is that man has no free will.
+It has to do with the manner and extent that God exercises control over man’s thoughts and actions.
+Thus in such a context, when we ask whether man has free will, we are asking whether man is free from God or from God’s control in any sense.
+Since the biblical teaching is that God exercises constant and comprehensive control over all of man’s thoughts and actions, the conclusion is that man has no free will.
 He has zero freedom relative to God.

 Since God is the absolute reference point, to say that man has no freedom relative to God is also to say that man has no freedom in the absolute sense.
-Whether man possesses freedom in a relative sense, or freedom relative to persons and things other than God (people, objects, and forces, etc.), is another question, and one that does not necessarily have to be addressed in the discussion about divine sovereignty and human freedom.
+Whether man possesses freedom in a relative sense, or freedom relative to persons and things other than God (people, objects, and forces, etc.), is another question, and one that does not have to be addressed in the discussion about divine sovereignty and human freedom.
 However, for the sake of completeness, we can affirm that man has some freedom relative to other creatures.
-No human being can control me in a way or to an extent that even comes close to God's absolute control over my thoughts and actions.
-But this does not mean that I have "free will," since again, in our context, we are talking about our relationship with God, and not with other creatures.
+No human being can control me in a way or to an extent like God’s absolute control over my thoughts and actions.
+This does not mean that I have “free will,” since we are talking about our relationship with God, and not with other creatures.

-Here is where popular Calvinism confuses the issue.
+Popular Calvinism confuses the issue.
 It affirms relative freedom from other creatures and from external forces, and then it connects this with our absolute responsibility toward God.
 The truth is that if responsibility presupposes freedom, then our absolute responsibility toward God must presuppose an absolute freedom from God.
 But then, if our freedom from God is absolute, why are we responsible to him at all?
-But responsibility in fact does not presuppose freedom, and more than that, responsibility presupposes the opposite of freedom.
-We are responsible to God precisely because we are not free from God.
-This confusion, I suppose, is also one of the reasons why some Calvinists fail to discern the sophistry inherent in the objection that I am addressing here.
+In fact, responsibility does not presuppose freedom, but it presupposes the opposite of freedom.
+We are responsible to God because we are not free from God.
+This confusion is also one of the reasons some Calvinists fail to discern the sophistry in the objection under consideration.
 They fail to see that freedom is a relative term, that relative to God we are not free, and that the verses cited by our opponents refer to a freedom that is not relative to God, but to something else.

-The "freewill offering" is "free" because the Law does not require it as it does the other regular and occasion offerings, so the freedom is relative to the Law, and the freedom related to this offering exists only in this sense.
-The people are "free" to give or not give the offering from a legal or ceremonial perspective.
-These verses do not address the metaphysical perspective, so that they can neither establish nor refute metaphysical human freedom.
-But when referring to "free will" in the context of divine sovereignty and human freedom, we are talking about whether we are free from God — and this is about metaphysics.
-We are talking about whether God has complete control over man's thoughts, actions, and circumstances — he does, and therefore man has no free will, no freedom relative to God.
-In one instance, we are talking about man's relationship (of moral obligation) with the Law, in the other, about man's relationship (of cause and effect) with God.
-Only the English term happens to be the same, and not even all the time in the English versions, but they are in fact two different subjects of discussion.
+The “freewill offering” is “free” because the Law does not require it as it does the other regular and occasional offerings, so the freedom is relative to the Law, and the freedom related to this offering exists only in this sense.
+The people are “free” to give or not give the offering from a legal or ceremonial perspective.
+These verses do not address the metaphysical perspective, so that they can neither establish nor refute human freedom in the metaphysical sense.
+When referring to “free will” in the context of divine sovereignty and human freedom, we are talking about whether we are free from God – and this is about metaphysics.
+We are talking about whether God has complete control over man’s thoughts, actions, and circumstances – he does, and therefore man has no free will, no freedom relative to God.
+In one instance, we are talking about man’s relationship (of moral obligation) with the Law, in the other, about man’s relationship (of cause and effect) with God.
+Only the English term happens to be the same, and not even all the time in the English versions, but they are two different subjects of discussion.

-There are passages that teach the same relative freedom but do not use the term.
-Here is one example: "Whiles it remained, was it not thine own? and after it was sold, was it not in thine own power? why hast thou conceived this thing in thine heart? thou hast not lied unto men, but unto God" (Acts 5:4, KJV).
-When Peter says that the property was "thine own," and that the money was "in thine own power," he is referring to property ownership relative to Peter himself and the other Christians — that is, Ananias did not have to sell the property or give the money to them.
-But this relative ownership or freedom has nothing to do with divine determinism — they are two different subjects.
-Peter is not saying that Ananias had ownership of the property or money relative to God, but only that he had the right, or the freedom if you must, to withhold the property or the money from other people, and that from a legal or moral perspective, not a metaphysical one.
-Peter is certainly not saying that Ananias could have kept the property or money from God in a metaphysical sense!
-But metaphysics is what we are talking about when we discuss divine determinism.
+There are passages that refer to this relative freedom but do not use the term.
+Here is one example: “Whiles it remained, was it not thine own? and after it was sold, was it not in thine own power? why hast thou conceived this thing in thine heart? thou hast not lied unto men, but unto God” (Acts 5:4, KJV).
+When Peter says that the property was “thine own,” and that the money was “in thine own power,” he is referring to property ownership relative to Peter himself and the other Christians – Ananias did not have to sell the property or give the money to them.
+This relative ownership or freedom has nothing to do with divine determinism – they are two different subjects.
+Peter is not saying that Ananias had ownership of the property or money relative to God, but he is saying that he had the right or the freedom to withhold the property or the money from other people.
+And even when he refers to this freedom from other people, he means a freedom from a legal or moral perspective, not a metaphysical one.
+Peter is not saying that Ananias could have kept the property or money from God in a metaphysical sense!
+Metaphysics is what we are talking about when we discuss divine determinism.

 Another verse sometimes cited is Philemon 1:14.
-In the NASB, it reads, "…but without your consent I did not want to do anything, that your goodness should not be as it were by compulsion, but of your own free will."
-Aha!
+In the NASB, it reads, “…but without your consent I did not want to do anything, that your goodness should not be as it were by compulsion, but of your own free will.”
 Paul says that Philemon has free will!
-But this verse is even more obviously irrelevant than the others, since those involved are explicitly mentioned.
-Paul says that "I" (Paul) did not want to do anything without "your" (Philemon's) consent.
-He did not want Philemon to act out of "compulsion," but this compulsion is relative to Paul, and thus also the so-called "free will."
-The freedom is relative to Paul.
-The verse refers to the social relationship between two creatures, Paul and Philemon, but it says nothing about the metaphysical relationship between God and Philemon.
+This verse is even more obviously irrelevant than the others, since those involved are explicitly mentioned.
+Paul says that “I” (Paul) did not want to do anything without “your” (Philemon’s) consent.
+He did not want Philemon to act out of “compulsion,” but this compulsion is relative to Paul, and thus also the so-called “free will,” so that the freedom is relative to Paul.
+The verse refers to the social relationship between two people, Paul and Philemon, but it says nothing about the metaphysical relationship between God and Philemon.